50 States of Beer

 District of Colombia: The Public, D.C.
 Brau Brewing Company

 In 2011, D.C.
 Brau tapped the first keg of made-in-D.C. beer since the Eisenhower era.
 It’s still the city’s definitive brewery.
 Its most popular beer is The Public, a refreshingly straightforward American Pale Ale.

 Jam-packed with all-local mango, guava and passionfruit, this sour weisse has a cult following.
 Each fall, beer fanatics mob the brewery on release day to pick up their bottles (limit: two per person).

 What’s better on a hot, muggy summer afternoon than a light, crisp sour beer?
 This is the state’s best example of the style.
 It goes down like lemonade.

 Maui Brewing makes island beers, using the likes of pineapple, passionfruit and homegrown coffee.
 This porter is the most popular of the bunch.
 It’s a lighter-bodied dark beer with just a hint of honest-to-goodness coconut.

-Until 2017, all of Idaho shared one area code—208.
+Until 2017, all of Idaho shared one zip code—208.
 This session ale pays tribute to one of the country’s most spread-out states with an ingredient list that’s 100% Gem State.

 Chicago has an impressive brewing scene, but, on the southern side of Illinois, Ava’s Scratch Brewing Co. is exploring the Land of Lincoln from the roots up—literally.
 Scratch’s ever-changing beer lineup draws from the woods and gardens around the brewery, incorporating the likes of carrots, burdock root, hickory bark, sage, wild paw paws, maple sap and chamomile.